Download a copy of the Editorial Policies.

-For more information see ICMJE's Authorship and Contributorship guidance.
+For more information see ICMJE's 'Defining the role of authors and contributors' guidance.

 BJOG considers ghost writing of manuscripts to be dishonest and unacceptable.
 Therefore, medical writers who do not qualify for authorship must be included in the ‘Acknowledgements’ section and their roles and affiliations should be described in full.